 However, it is best to eat foods as fresh as possible.
 While this method is okay for long-term emergency food storage, perhaps, it is usually not needed if food is dried and packaged correctly, and the nitrogen may affect the food quality to some degree.

 Smoking.
 This is another ancient method in which fish, meats and perhaps other foods are basically dried in a smoke house.
 This is an enclosed shelter in which the smoke is allowed to penetrate the food.
 This adds flavor to the food while the hot, dry air dries out the food to help preserve it.
-This method is okay, but the smoke tends to add toxic components to the food to some degree.
+This method is okay, and smoked sardines, for example, are fine.

 Pickling.
 Pickling is the process whereby food such as cucumbers are soaked in a salt solution, perhaps with vinegar, and often with other added chemicals and ferments or yeasts, for up to a month or longer.
 It is another ancient method.
 As a result, the food is broken down to some degree and the taste is altered.
 It also preserves the cucumbers, herring or other food.